 Headline:

 When the revolution broke out in 1917, he was in service to Borell's in Saratov, where he had worked for 25 years.
-When the mill property was seized and everything taken away in 1918, Feuerstein left Saratov for Norka where he worked a year for his brother-in-law Hölzer.
+When the mill property was seized and everything was taken away in 1918, Feuerstein left Saratov for Norka, where he worked a year for his brother-in-law Hölzer.

-Later he worked 4 years in the local mill which the government had taken over.
+Later, he worked 4 years in the local mill, which the government had taken over.
 In February of 1922, the mill was closed and Feuerstein lost his employment.
-Thereafter he remained at his shed in the garden plot.
+After that he remained at his shed in the garden plot.

 Feuerstein complains that the people have become sinful and brotherly love was no longer the rule.
 Everyone had retreated from their neighbors into a thick shell, etc.